Danielzinho (footballer, born 1994)

-Daniel de Oliveira Sertanejo (born 4 November 1994), commonly known as Danielzinho, is a Brazilian footballer who plays as a midfielder for Mirassol.
+Daniel de Oliveira Sertanejo (born 4 November 1994), commonly known as Danielzinho, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club São Paulo.

 Career

 Early career

 Born in Andradina, São Paulo, Danielzinho began his career with Itapirense, and made his first team debut with the side in the 2011 Campeonato Paulista Série A3.
 He moved to Marília in 2012, spending a period with the under-20 team and also playing for the main squad before joining Atlético Mineiro, where he returned to the youth setup.

 Atlético Mineiro

 Danielzinho made his first team – and Série A – debut for Galo on 6 October 2013, coming on as a late substitute for Fernandinho in a 0–0 home draw against Corinthians.
 On 19 January 2015, after just one more match with the main squad, he was announced at Boa Esporte on loan.

 In July 2015, Danielzinho moved to fellow Série B side Paraná on loan until the end of the year.
 On 4 January 2016, he joined Ferroviária also in a temporary deal for the 2016 Campeonato Paulista.